-Accounting and auditing

-Maintenance of accounting records, preparation of financial statements based on such records, reconciliation of financial data and ensuring authenticity and reliability of accounting records, etc., including performance of operational and financial internal audits.

-Accounts receivable and accounts payable

-Collation and verification of data on accounts receivable and accounts payable for the purposes of financial reporting, aging, billing, soliciting payments from customers, payment to vendors and procurement, etc.

-Budgeting

-Compilation of data for purposes of preparing budget estimates, reports, etc.

-Computer support

-Provision of technical assistance services such as trouble-shooting support in relation to usage of computer hardware and software, maintenance of IT infrastructure, etc.

-Database administration

-General maintenance of computer databases including data storage, but excluding analytic services performed on stored data.

-Employee benefits

-Administration of employee compensation and benefit plans e.g., healthcare, life insurance, dental, employee incentive compensation, profit sharing, etc., and co-ordination with external parties such as hospitals, insurers, etc. to implement such benefit plans.

-General administration

-Performance of clerical and administrative functions such as general purchasing, data entry, photocopying/ scanning of materials, scheduling appointments, word processing, maintenance of file registry, etc.

-Legal services

-Provision of general legal services by in-house legal counsel.

-Payroll
+The types of routine support services are specified in the First Schedule of the TP Documentation Rules and are reproduced here:

+Service Description 1.
+Accounting and auditing Maintaining accounting records, preparing financial statements based on accounting records, reconciling financial data, ensuring authenticity and reliability of accounting records, performing operational and financial internal audits, and performing other services of a similar nature.
+2. Accounts receivable and accounts payable Collating and verifying data on accounts receivable and accounts payable for the purposes of financial reporting, aging, billing, soliciting payments from customers, payment to vendors, procurement, and other purposes of a similar nature.
+3. Budgeting Compiling data for the purposes of preparing budget estimates and budget reports.
+4. Computer support Providing technical assistance services in relation to usage of computer hardware and software, maintenance of IT infrastructure, troubleshooting support, and other services of a similar nature.
+5. Database administration Performing general maintenance of computer databases including data storage, but excluding analytic services performed on stored data.
+6. Employee benefits administration Administrating employee compensation and benefit plans, including healthcare, life insurance, dental, employee incentive compensation and profit sharing, and coordinating with external parties such as hospitals and insurers to implement such benefit plans.
+7. General administration Performing clerical and administrative functions such as general purchasing, data entry, photocopying or scanning of materials, scheduling appointments, word processing and maintenance of file registries.

-Compilation and verification of employees' time worked and claims for reimbursable expenses to compute the salaries, commissions and reimbursements due to employees.
-It includes the preparation of pay cheques and arrangement for the crediting of such payments into employees' bank accounts.
+Service Description 8.
+Legal services Providing general legal services by in-house legal counsel.
+9. Payroll Compiling and verifying employees' time worked and claims for reimbursable expenses to compute the salaries, commissions and reimbursements due to employees, preparing pay cheques, and arranging the crediting of such payments into employees' bank accounts.
+10. Corporate communications Handling internal and external communications relating to corporate policies.
+11. Staffing and recruiting Managing staffing requirements, performance issues and staff welfare, and implementing recruitment plans such as advertising open positions, and screening of candidates.
+12. Tax Preparing tax returns and computations and reclaim forms, preparing responses to queries and submitting them to tax authorities, and processing tax payments.
+13. Training and employee development Managing and implementing training and development programmes for employees.

-Corporate communications

-Handling of internal and external communications relating to corporate policies.

-Staffing and recruiting

-Management of staffing requirements, performance issues and staff welfare in the organisation or group and the implementation of recruitment plans such as publicising open positions and screening of candidates, etc.

-Tax

-Preparation of various tax returns, computations, reclaim forms and responses to queries for submission to tax authorities and the processing of tax payments, etc.

-Training and employee development

-Management and implementation of training and development programmes for employees.